-It seems so straightforward: Combine the security and reliability of private clouds with the scalability and efficiency of public clouds to create an infinitely elastic infrastructure for your apps and data.
+It seems so straightforward: Combine the security and reliability of building private clouds with the scalability and efficiency of public clouds to create an infinitely elastic infrastructure for your apps and data.
 Like so many other seemingly simple concepts, actually putting a cloud-bursting plan in place is thornier than a rose garden.

 In hindsight, the cloud’s initial vision of the pay-as-you-go model was overly simplistic: dynamically source and broker cloud services based on real-time changes in cost and performance.
 As Forrester principal analyst Lauren Nelson writes in a September 2016 article on ComputerWeekly, such an ideal system “remains a vision.”